anandkolli/Integrate/README.md

 1) Integrate server is running on localhost:9090
 2) One REST endpoint is exposed (/integrate/v1/leaddata) and two operations can be performed on this endpoint

-    a) To send the lead data to server
+    a) POST => To send the lead data to server

-    b) To get the lead data from the server (I have added size parameter to request the number of lead data entries from server)
+    b) GET => To get the lead data from the server (I have added size parameter to request the number of lead data entries from server)

 3) Basic authentication is required to proceed with the above endpoint.